gxli/volume-density-mapper/Readme.rst

 License
 -------

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-v3.0 License.
+See the LICENSE file for details.